jeyaprakash88/Image-Classification-onStanford-Dog-Dataset-using-CNN/README.md

 ## Dataset

 The dataset consists of images of dogs from different breeds and is available in the `images.tar` file.
+You can download the file from the link http://vision.stanford.edu/aditya86/ImageNetDogs/

 ## Dependencies